 If you really think you aren't good enough, try this....

 Set your product pricing much higher, like say $99 for a 5x7 or 8x10 print.
 Then your session could be free.
 Charge, say $100 as a retainer to ensure against no-shows.
 Let your clients know that they will get that money back if they don't like their images or they can use it towards their products and digitals.

-Your job is to make images that are perfect to the client.
-Get past your own self conscious issues and you can do it!
+Your job is to make images that are perfect for the client.
+Get past your own self-conscious issues and you can do it!

 I don't have enough time

 I hate this excuse.
 I make as much doing a portrait session (approx 5 hours total between shooting and editing and ordering) that I used to do at a wedding (at least 15-40 hours of work).